-Figure 2: Evolution with time of the peak wind speed (m/s) at the lowest model level (green) and within the whole domain (blue) in a simulation using an updated version of the RE87 model.
-Figure 3 shows the distribution in the radius-altitude plane of saturation equivalent potential temperature averaged over the last 24 hours of the integration, together with the contour representing the loci of vanishing azimuthal wind, likewise averaged over 24 hours.
+FIG. 2.
+Evolution with time of the peak wind speed (m s-1) at the lowest model level (dashed) and within the whole domain (solid) in a simulation using an updated version of the RE87 axisymmetric model.
+Thin horizontal line shows potential intensity. mixing length is sufficiently large, as it is here.
+For smaller mixing lengths, the actual boundary layer wind can be appreciably larger than its gradient value near the radius of maximum winds.
+While the existence of supergradient winds is clearly of interest, our purpose here is to focus on those deficiencies of the existing theory that are related to outflow temperature; thus, we choose to examine a simulation that does not otherwise exhibit serious discrepancies with theory.
+Figure 3 shows the distribution in the radius-altitude plane of saturation equivalent potential temperature averaged over the last 24 h of the integration, together with the contour representing the loci of vanishing azimuthal wind, likewise averaged over 24 h.
 We note several features of interest.
-First, it is clear that while some of the contours of saturation equivalent potential temperature erupting from the boundary layer near the radius of maximum winds (about 34 km) intersect the V = 0 contour above the altitude of the ambient tropopause (also shown in Figure 3), many such surfaces erupting outside the radius of maximum winds flow out below the ambient tropopause.
-Moreover, the stratification of saturation equivalent potential temperature near the V = 0 contour does not seem to be related in any obvious way to the ambient stratification, which is zero below the tropopause and large and nearly constant above it; thus we regard the outflow as self stratifying.
-Figure 4 shows the mass streamfunction averaged over the final 24 hours of the integration, together with the V = 0 contour; clearly, much of the outflow is below the tropopause and the absolute temperature increases monotonically with the value of the streamfunction, and with decreasing saturation entropy.
-Remember that, according to (12), the outflow temperature is defined as the temperature at which saturation entropy (or angular momentum) surfaces pass through the V = 0 contour.
+First, it is clear that while some of the contours of saturation equivalent potential temperature erupting from the boundary layer near the radius of maximum winds (about 34 km) intersect the V = 0contour above the altitude of the ambient tropopause (also shown in Fig. 3), many such surfaces erupting outside the radius of maximum winds flow out below the ambient tropopause.
+Moreover, the stratification of saturation equivalent potential temperature near the V = 0contour does not seem to be related in any obvious way to the ambient stratification, which is zero below the tropopause and large and nearly constant above it; thus we regard the outflow as self stratifying.
+Figure 4 shows the mass streamfunction averaged over the final 24 h of the integration, together with the V = 0 contour; clearly, much of the outflow is below the tropopause and the absolute temperature increases monotonically with the value of the streamfunction, and with decreasing saturation entropy.
+Remember that, according to (12), the